JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 - Capital levy summary
     - Total capital levy cost to local property taxpayers in each school district tax area with a capital levy measure
     - Average annual capital levy cost to owners of properties with 2023 assessed values (AVs) of $500,000
-- Bond details
-- Enrichment levy details
-- Capital levy details
+- Measure details
+	- All measures (bonds, enrichment levies, capital levies) by county
+	- All bonds
+	- All enrichment levies
+	- All capital levies
 - Calculator methodology

 ___